AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 ## Professional Development in Teaching: Attended Courses

-- 2023: Introduction to teaching and learning in higher education, _Reykjavik University_
+- 2023: Introduction to teaching and learning in higher education, _<A href="https://en.ru.is/">Reykjavik University</A>_
 - 2017: Disability inclusion in education, _<A href="https://coursity.gr/">Coursity online platform</A>_